joshsaintjacque/distance-programming-resources/README.md

-# Online and Mail Order Programming Resources
+# Distance Programming Resources
-A repository of programming distance education and training resources.
+A repository of online and mail order programming education and training resources.

 ## Books